 What Families Need to Know About the FAFSA

 The FAFSA is the US Department of Education free application form required of families seeking financial aid for dependent children planning to attend college.
 It is also the form required of independent students who are seeking financial aid for college.
-It is most often filed in the winter preceding the fall when the student will enter college.
+It is most often filed in the late fall and early winter preceding the fall when the student will enter college.
 The FAFSA is filed online at www.fafsa.ed.gov.
 There is no fee to file.

 The FAFSA is not the only form required at some colleges.
 Some also require the CSS Profile available at www.collegeboard.com.
 The CSS Profile does involve a fee.